gurbindersingh/playground/python/readme.md

 ## Asynchronous programming vs. multi-threading/processing

 For I/O-bound tasks use asynchronous programming.
-For CPU-bound tasks use multi-threading or -processing.
+For CPU-bound tasks use multi-threading or multi-processing.